-Antigens are molecules that bind to specific antibodies or receptors on the surface of lymphocytes, and range in composition from proteins to lipids, polysaccharides, or other biomolecular substances.
-Antigen structure includes regions called “antigenic determinants,” or epitopes, that fit into the specific receptor or binding site.
+Antigens are small in mass and range in composition from proteins to lipids, polysaccharides, or other biomolecular substances.
+Antigen structure includes regions called “antigenic determinants,” or epitopes, that fit into a receptor or binding site.
 Antibodies use this site to recognize the antigen.

 Antigens and antibodies are distinct and complementary biomolecules.
 Antibodies are proteins that function in the immune system to identify or neutralize hostile pathogens by binding to their antigens.
 The tips of Y-shaped antibodies feature specialized antigen-binding sites called paratopes, into which the epitopes of antigens fit like a key into a lock.

 The biotinylated antibodies with paratopes corresponding to the epitopes on the unwanted cells are introduced to the sample.
-These antibodies bind to the antigens, serving to identify the target cells to be removed.
+These antibodies bind to the antigens, identifying the target cells to be removed.
 Next, streptavidin-coated microbubbles are mixed into the sample.
-The streptavidin on the microbubbles binds to the biotin on the antibodies that are attached to the target cells’ antigens.
+The streptavidin on the microbubbles binds to the biotin on the antibodies attached to the target cells’ antigens.

 The biotinylated antibodies bind to only those cells in a sample that present the specific antigens with epitopes capable of binding to their paratopes.
-The unique binding correspondence between antibodies and antigens allows for precise labeling of only unwanted target cells, ignoring cell types that don’t feature these antigens.
-In another hand, the strong binding affinity between biotin and streptavidin ensures that these target cells remain securely adhered to the streptavidin-coated microbubbles as they float to the surface of the sample for collection and removal.
+The unique binding correspondence between antibodies and antigens allows for precise labeling of only unwanted target cells, ignoring cell types that don’t feature these antigens. , The strong binding affinity between biotin and streptavidin further ensures that these target cells remain securely adhered to the streptavidin-coated microbubbles as they float to the surface of the sample for collection and removal.

-BACS™ protocols with biotinylated antibodies and streptavidin microbubbles are affordable, easy to use, and utilize only the gentle mechanics of buoyancy to isolate cells—posing little risk to the viability of cells in the sample.
-BACS is proven to deliver fast, scalable, and accurate results, yielding a pure sample of highly viable cells for analysis or downstream processing.
+BACS™ protocols with biotinylated antibodies and streptavidin microbubbles are affordable, easy to use, and utilize only the gentle mechanics of buoyancy to isolate cells—posing little risk to the viability of sample cells.
+BACS™ is proven to deliver fast, scalable, and accurate results, yielding a pure sample of highly viable cells for analysis or downstream processing.